Network Rail will carry out major engineering works between Three Bridges and Brighton / Lewes / Hove.

 - Sunday 3 April 2022

-Please note services on the Brighton Main Line may be affected outside of these dates for other engineering work.
-Please check before you travel.
+Please note services on the Brighton Main Line may be affected outside of these dates for other engineering work and the current reduced timetable.
+We ask you to plan and re-check before you travel.

 What does this mean for my journey?

 There will be changes to train services across the Southern and Thameslink networks and significantly longer journey times for some passengers, so please allow extra time if travelling on these dates.

 While the work takes place, a train service will run between Brighton and London Victoria in both directions, using a diverted route via Littlehampton and Horsham.
 If you are travelling between Brighton or Hove and London, you can use this direct train service to avoid the need to change between buses and trains at Three Bridges.